DEShawResearch/fs123/README.md

 ## Prerequisites

-We have successfully run tests on Ubuntu 18.04(LTS) bionic, Ubuntu 16.04(LTS) xenial, Fedora 29 and CentOS7 using the distro's provided compilers and libraries.
-We run fs123 in production on CentOS7 using a mix of distro libraries (libfuse, libcurl, libsodium) and tools that we have built and installed from sources (gcc6, libgflags, libevent)
+We run fs123 in production on CentOS7 using a mix of CentOS-provided libraries (libfuse, libcurl, libsodium) and tools andlibraries that we have built and installed from sources (gcc6, libgflags, libevent)

+We have successfully run fs123's self-tests in docker images running Ubuntu 18.04(LTS) bionic, Ubuntu 16.04(LTS) xenial, Fedora 29 and CentOS7 using the distro's provided compilers and libraries.
+See the scripts in `misc/prereqs.*` for hints about how to install fs123's prerequisites in different distros.

-To compile and link the client and server:
+The prerequisites to compile and link the client and server are:

 - gcc
     8.3.1 (Fedora29), 8.2.0 (bionic), 5.5.0 (xenial), devtoolset-8-gcc-8.2.1 (CentOS7) have been tested.
 Any compiler with full C++14 support should work.